Quantum hypothesis testing via robust quantum control

 Consider the signal noise in the dimension of frequency of the external field.
 In hypothesis testing, the free Hamiltonians can be written as $H_0 = 0$ and $H_1=(1+d\omega)\sigma_z$ where $d\omega$ is drawn from a uniform distribution.
 We focus on the average error probability over an interval $d\omega\in[-L/2,L/2]$, and thus the objective function is defined as

+where $L$ represents the length of the tolerance window $[-L/2,L/2]$, with larger $L$ indicating a greater deviation of system Hamiltonian parameters from their nominal values.
 In our simulations, we uniformly choose $21$ samples within the interval $d\omega\in[-0.1,0.1]$ to evaluate the gradient using \eref{eq:perrave} and optimize the control field accordingly.
 Since the GRAPE and SAGRAPE methods give comparable results in the previous section, we therefore only discuss the robust control using the GRAPE method.

 First, representative pulse profiles of the optimal control for perfect signal and the robust control are depicted in \fref{fig:robust_control}(a)-(c) and \fref{fig:robust_control}(d)-(f), respectively.
 In the parallel dephasing case, the robust control has a stronger $u_y$ kick in the early stage of time evolution, compared to the optimal control, as shown in \fref{fig:robust_control}(a) and \fref{fig:robust_control}(d).
 For transverse dephasing, the optimal control tunes the course of evolution near the target time $T$, designated by the higher crest in $u_x,u_y$ in \fref{fig:robust_control}(b).
 By contrast, in \fref{fig:robust_control}(e) the peak of robust control acts at around $T/2$.
 For spontaneous emission, as can be seen in \fref{fig:robust_control}(c), the $u_x,u_y$ pulse peak in the beginning and the end of time evolution where the first peak transforms $\rho_0,\rho_1$ close to $\dyad{0}$ and the second one changes the states back to the equatorial plane, similar to those in Ref.~\cite{basilewitsch2020optimally}.
 The robust control, on the other hand, has almost the same pulse shape except for having stronger $u_x$ and weaker $u_y$ components near $T$, as shown in \fref{fig:robust_control}(f).